-This easy recipe for mashed butternut squash is ready in just 25 minutes and produces wonderfully flavorful, creamy results.
+This easy recipe for mashed butternut squash is ready in 25 minutes and produces wonderfully flavorful and creamy results.

-Simply cook the squash in the microwave, then add butter, Parmesan, garlic, and salt.
-Simple and good!
+Cook the squash in the microwave, then add butter, parmesan, garlic, and salt.
+It's simple and good!

 Jump to: